This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Outside in the church square, stands the iconic white marble Statue of Mojaquera, which depicts a woman dressed in traditional attire, holding an Arab scarf with her teeth as she carries a water vessel.
 Due to the small size of Iglesia De Santa María, you won’t have to spend much time here, and it can easily fit into a busy schedule.

-Is this the most picturesque street corner in Spain?
+The most beautiful street corner in Spain

-I had never heard of Mojácar before this trip and I actually discovered it by accident while researching something completely different.
-It was a photo of the street corner below that caught my attention.
-I bet you can see why!
 The rest of that day was spent on Google Maps trying to locate this exact spot.
 It wasn’t easy but after going through almost all the streets in Mojácar, I finally found it.
 I wish I was that determined in general, not only when it comes to finding Instagram photo locations.

 It turns out the house, which dates back to the 18th century, is called El Torreón and used to be a toll house where taxes were collected.
 Today the quaint white building, adorned by Bougainvillea and Hibiscus flowers, has been turned into a guest house.
 Just search for Pension El Torreon on Google maps for the exact location.

-Related post: Region of Murcia Spain: 14 awesome things to see and do
+Read next >> Region of Murcia Spain: 17 awesome things to see and do

 Mojácar Pueblo Accommodation

-Overlooking Plaza Nueva, Hostal Arco Plaza, is a great budget option for those who like to be in the midst of things with bars and restaurants on the doorstep.
+Overlooking Plaza Nueva, Hostal Arco Plaza, is a great budget option for those who like to be in the midst of things with bars and restaurants on your doorstep.
 Featuring traditional rustic-style décor, the rooms at the Arco Plaza come with a flat-screen TV and en-suite bathrooms.
 Most of the rooms are exterior-facing with views of the vast valley below.

 The traditionally decorated El Mirador del Castillo is located at the highest point in the village, boasting 360-degree views (as I mentioned above).
 This air-conditioned house has 5 bedrooms and 5 bathrooms with a bath or shower.
-Other features include a bar, shared terrace, an outdoor swimming pool and barbecue facilities.
+Other features include a bar, a shared terrace, an outdoor swimming pool and barbecue facilities.

 Hostal El Olivar, set in front of Arbollón Square, is one of the most modern accommodation options in Mojácar.
 Each air-conditioned room comes with a mini-fridge, TV, a private bathroom, free Wi-Fi and tea/coffee facilities.
 A homemade breakfast consisting of pastries, toast and fruit juices is included in the price.
 The guesthouse also features a sun terrace with hammocks, a cafeteria and a lounge, as well as a Finnish sauna.